reox/datalab2R/README.md

-Convert Datalab ASC to R ASCII table files
+Convert DataLab ASC to R ASCII table files
 ==========================================

 Used the definiton of Datalab's ASC format from here: [ASC File Format](http://datalab.epina.at/helpeng/asc_format.htm).